-Young-Kee Kim: ResearchAs an experimental scientist, I am working on particle physics whose goal is to understand how the universe works at the most fundamental level by discovering and understanding the fundamental constituents (called elementary particles) and the forces acting among them and on accelerator physics to design and build much more powerful accelerators for future particle physics and other sciences.
+Young-Kee Kim: ResearchAs an experimental scientist, I do research on particle physics to understand how the universe works at the most fundamental level by discovering and understanding the fundamental constituents (elementary particles) and the forces acting among them and on accelerator physics to design and build much more powerful accelerators for future particle physics and other sciences.